Epitope

-An epitope, also known as antigenic determinant, is the part of an antigen that is recognized by the immune system, specifically by antibodies, B cells, or T cells.
+An epitope, (/ˈɛpɪtəʊp/) also known as antigenic determinant, is the part of an antigen that is recognized by the immune system, specifically by antibodies, B cells, or T cells.
 The part of an antibody that binds to the epitope is called a paratope.
 Although epitopes are usually non-self proteins, sequences derived from the host that can be recognized (as in the case of autoimmune diseases) are also epitopes.

 The epitopes of protein antigens are divided into two categories, conformational epitopes and linear epitopes, based on their structure and interaction with the paratope.
 Conformational and linear epitopes interact with the paratope based on the 3-D conformation adopted by the epitope, which is determined by the surface features of the involved epitope residues and the shape or tertiary structure of other segments of the antigen.
 A conformational epitope is formed by the 3-D conformation adopted by the interaction of discontiguous amino acid residues.
 In contrast, a linear epitope is formed by the 3-D conformation adopted by the interaction of contiguous amino acid residues.
 A linear epitope is not determined solely by the primary structure of the involved amino acids.
 Residues that flank such amino acid residues, as well as more distant amino acid residues of the antigen affect the ability of the primary structure residues to adopt the epitope's 3-D conformation.
 90% of epitopes are conformational.